Heritage language learning: Input

-Dialect Variation
+Dialect variation

 Theories surrounding dialect variation suggest that errors or deviations from the standard dialect made by a heritage language learner may reflect the acquisition of a non-standard variety or informal register of the heritage language, which include variations on certain properties or the lack of certain properties found in the standard dialect.
 Heritage language learners are often only exposed to one dialect or colloquial variety of the heritage language, unlike their monolingual peers who interact with a standard monolingual dialect found in formal instruction.
 Furthermore, certain grammatical properties are only present in the standard dialect or are used infrequently in the colloquial dialect.
-Pires and Rothaman use the expression, "missing-input competence divergence," to refer to instances when a grammatical property is missing from the colloquial variety.
+Pires and Rothaman use the expression, "missing-input competence divergence", to refer to instances when a grammatical property is missing from the colloquial variety.

 The dramatic difference between standard and colloquial dialects is particularly evident in cases of verbal morphology, the clitic system, the subjunctive, and inflected infinitives in Brazilian Portuguese.
 Pires and Rothman (2009) found that Brazilian Portuguese heritage learners do not acquire inflected infinitives because their input does not "robustly instantiate these forms".
 Similarly, Dominguez (2009) found that deviations in the use and distribution of indicative and subjunctive forms that were in the output of heritage Spanish speakers were also found in the children's input (parental speech).

 In certain cases, heritage language learners receive their input from first-generation migrants who have shown effects of attrition in certain domains.
 Consequently, the language learner would be missing grammatical properties in their input as a result of the interlocutor's attrition and would replicate these errors in their output.

-Pires and Rothman (2009) claim that due to their "inborn faculty of language," children automatically acquire the grammar found in their input.
+Pires and Rothman (2009) claim that due to their "inborn faculty of language", children automatically acquire the grammar found in their input.
 Therefore, in conclusion, it is not a deficient ability to acquire the language, but rather, the absence of, or limited access to, certain properties in the child's input that leads to errors in language production.
 Without access to a standard dialect of the target language often found in formal academic contexts, heritage language learners continue to make these production errors.

 Quantity of Input

 Heritage language learners may also have a smaller quantity of input than their monolingual peers because the heritage language is only found in a restricted number of contexts and with fewer interlocutors.
-Citing statistics found in studies on hearing children with deaf parents, Flores and Barbosa (2014) posit that bilingual heritage language learners need a minimum of 5 to 10 hours of interaction per week with the language to develop native-like proficiency.
+Citing statistics found in studies on hearing children with deaf parents, Schiff-Myers (1993) posits that bilingual heritage language learners need a minimum of 5 to 10 hours of interaction per week with the language to develop native-like proficiency.
 Hours of input may be particularly restricted once the heritage speaker switches to the dominant language.